What I Offer

 Psychotherapy is usually a longer-term commitment.
 You might attend weekly sessions for several months or for several years, however, everyone is different.
 Psychotherapy goes deeper into the possible, underlying causes of present concerns, and involves exploring your past experiences and linking them to your current way of relating.
 I believe we develop patterns of thinking and relating to others which are influenced by our earlier experiences.
 Often, we are not aware of these underlying thought processes and yet, they may play a part in how we feel and relate to other people in the here and now.

-Whether you chose short-term counselling or embark on a longer-term commitment of psychotherapy, having the opportunity to explore a deeper understanding of who you are within a safe, confidential setting, can help you make better decisions and move on with your life.
+Whether you chose short-term counselling, couples counselling or embark on a longer-term commitment of psychotherapy, having the opportunity to explore a deeper understanding of who you are within a safe, confidential setting, can help you make better decisions and move on with your life.